vpriem/dynamorm/README.md

 // Find user using GSI1PK=USER#EMAIL GSI1SK=john@doe.com
 query, err := storage.QueryGSI1(ctx, "USER#EMAIL", dynamorm.SkEQ("john@doe.com"))

-// Get first result
-user := &User{}
+// Get first result of the current page user := &User{}
 err = query.First(user)
 if err != nil {
+    if errors.Is(err, dynamorm.ErrIndexOutOfRange) {
+        // No items in the current page
+    }
+}

+// Get last result of the current page user := &User{}
+err = query.Last(user)
+if err != nil {
-    if errors.Is(err, dynamorm.ErrEntityNotFound) {
+    if errors.Is(err, dynamorm.ErrIndexOutOfRange) {
-        // Handle not found case
+    // No items in the current page
     }
 }